tsdiokno/abl/content/tl/docs/nt/roma/roma-8.md

 [^35]: Who can separate us from the love of Christ?
 Can affliction or distress or persecution or famine or nakedness or danger or sword?

 [^36] Nasusulat:

-Dahil sa 'yo
+  Nang dahil sa 'yo
   kami ay pinapatay buong magdamag;
   kinilala kami bilang mga tupa na kakatayin.

 [^36]: As it is written:
   Because of you